| by Steve

 way as the 35mm simply pointed out some differences between

+them.
 It has been suggested that an even more objective test would

 have been to show projected film against the telecine transfer